 To get the most out of their course and of being part of our learning community, many students choose a fully immersive experience for the residential taught periods of their course, staying on our stunning 1,200 campus on the banks of the River Dart with full board accommodation.

 A low-residency programme with 4 x 30-credit modules and 1 x 60-credit Dissertation or Major Project module.

-The course is available full time over one year (UK, EU or international students) or part-time over two years (UK students only).
+The course is available full time over one year or part-time over two years.